crablab/dissertation/reports/final_report/final_report.md

 ## Issues encountered

 Some of the earliest issues with the project have focused around the hardware.
 Working with hardware is always more challenging than with software - it introduces a level of complexity not limited to operating system drivers and hard to debug code running on microcontrollers.
-Some of the earliest issues I experienced were with the HM-10 devices and the correct pinout for the device - it is not just "plug and play".
+Some of the earliest issues I experienced were with the nRF24E1 devices and the correct pinout for the device - it is not just "plug and play".
 I later struggled with bugs in encoding in the interface between two languages and three devices.
 Ultimately, I did not succeed in getting this to work but I did learn a considerable amount about hexadecimal encoding in C++ and historical encoding problems in terminals and shells.

-Again, hardware issues were encountered with the Bluetooth Light devices which appeared not to follow the specification properly.
+Again, hardware issues were encountered with the HM-10 devices which appeared not to follow the specification properly.
 Documentation was very limited and hampered troubleshooting for a number of weeks.
 It later transpired that the devices themselves did not follow the specification properly and by purchasing a new device from an alternative source, I very quickly got results.
 Orthagonally, I think this goes against much of the ingrained self-doubt around the quality of ones code and it is important to switch out all variables when debugging, instead of making the assumption that a commercially available black box is functioning as expected.

 The Web Bluetooth API is another demonstration of the same.
 Although the documentation is well written and sets out a number of exciting features, it suffers from a lack of W3C support and only having three maintainers.
 As such, it only works in development mode in Google Chrome and not with any drivers I have tried.
 Although some of the contraints were known beforehand, the full extent of the limitation was not clear until actually tested.
 I believe with another few months working full time on the project, it would be possible to patch the library to a state where it is more usuable - this is an interesting future extension of the project as the wide applicability of the Web Bluetooth API is a compelling reason for future work on it.